ryan-mcclue/unsw/comp3231/week2.md

 1. Ostrich Algorithm (bury head in sand and ignore)
 2. Allocate locks in a hierarchical order.
    So, if A requires 1 it must acquire it before 2.
-   Conversely must release 2 before releasing 1.
+   However, release order not important
 3. Detection and Recovery
 Create a directed RAG (resource-allocation-graph) with locks and process nodes; look for cycles.
 Arrow direction indicates 'wants', i.e. process wants resource